The 12 Best Enterprise Data Backup & Recovery Solutions Right Now

 - Geographical Redundancy.
 Use solutions that offer geographical redundancy options.
 This lets you utilize multiple data centers in different locations to protect against regional disasters.

-Top 12 Best Enterprise Backup Solutions
+12 Best Enterprise Backup & Recovery Solutions Right Now

 1. HYCU — Best Overall Enterprise Backup Solution